The Edit

 Troia Design Hotel.

-We made our trip in February, an off-peak period of the year in Portugal but a welcome escape from the rain of the UK and I’m happy to say we were rewarded with perfect golfing conditions (20 degrees and sunny).
+We made our trip in February, an off-peak period of the year in Portugal but a welcome escape from the rain of the UK and I’m happy to say we were rewarded with perfect golf conditions (20 degrees and sunny).
 Although off-peak, there were still several restaurants open within a 200-metre walk of the hotel (Italian, steak restaurants, typical Portuguese) and in peak season I can imagine this is a bustling and fun place to spend your evenings.

 Importantly, the marina provides the perfect place to base yourself if, like us, you are hoping to tick off two of the best but slightly out-of-the-way courses the country has to offer.